The Complete Guide to Xela, Guatemala

 Is Xela Safe?

-As a solo female traveler, safety is always a priority for me.
+There are many reasons why I enjoy traveling alone but as a solo female traveler, safety is always a priority for me.

 Like everywhere else I went during my two and a half months in Guatemala, I felt very safe in Xela.